113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cfee.md

   years: 2018

-lastupdated: "2018-08-30"
+lastupdated: "2018-10-17"
 ---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {:tip: .tip}

-# Cloud Foundry Enterprise Environments (CFEE) (beta)
+# Cloud Foundry Enterprise Environments (CFEE)
 {: #ibmcloud_commands_cfee}

+With {{site.data.keyword.cfee_full}} (CFEE) you can instantiate multiple, isolated, enterprise-grade Cloud Foundry platforms on-demand.
+Instances of the IBM Cloud Foundry Enterprise service run within your own account in the IBM Cloud.
+The environment is deployed on isolated hardware (Kubernetes clusters).
+You have full control over the environment, including access control, capacity, version updates, resource usage and monitoring.

-Use the following commands to manage CFEE orgs, spaces, users and roles.
+Use the following commands to manage CFEE environments, orgs, spaces, users and roles.
 {: shortdesc}

 <table summary="Manage Cloud Foundry Enterprise Environments (experimental)">